-Get started with Azure Active Directory, the cloud-based version of the popular Microsoft directory service.
-Explore its feature set, and discover how to manage user and group accounts, join client computers, implement multi-factor authentication, and more.
+Get started with Azure Active Directory.
+Explore its feature set and discover how to manage user accounts, join client computers, implement multi-factor authentication, and more.

 - Azure Active Directory is what provides access to everything in the Microsoft Cloud.
 I'm David Elfassy and welcome to Learn Microsoft Azure Active Directory.
 In my day job, I help organizations to find their cloud based solutions.
 This course dives deep into all aspects of Azure Active Directory.
 We will explore the proper methods for implementing this essential identity and management solution, deploy single sign on for cloud based application, like DrawBox and Google apps, enforce multi factor authentication for AD users, and provide significant guidance for deploying a synchronization solution between AD on premise and Azure AD.